joshrp/moonlight-docs/Troubleshooting.md

 2. Try launching them through Steam.
 3. Uninstall GeForce drivers, reboot, clean install GeForce drivers, and reboot again.
 4. [Send us an email](https://github.com/moonlight-stream/moonlight-docs/wiki/Get-In-Touch)

+### Controller input doesn't work when streaming
+1. Try a different game or Steam Big Picture
+2. If you're using a controller directly connected to your GeForce PC, you may need to follow an extra step to prevent the local controller from being overridden.
+Follow [the steps here](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#using-a-gamepad-connected-to-the-pc-instead-of-the-streaming-device).

 ### Bluetooth-related streaming issues
 Depending on your phone/tablet, you may have a bad streaming experience if Bluetooth is active while streaming.
 This is a hardware issue due to the antenna wiring.
 If you experience this, you can [try this](https://github.com/moonlight-stream/moonlight-docs/wiki/Setup-Guide#using-a-gamepad-connected-to-the-pc-instead-of-the-streaming-device) as a workaround.